Blood Brothers (musical): Act Two

 Act Two rejoins the twins when they are 14 years old, some time in the early-to-mid 1970s.
-The Johnstone family are enjoying a better life now they have moved to a new home and a new area, and they have not seen Eddie in all this time ("Marilyn Monroe 2").
+The Johnstone family are enjoying a better life now they have moved to a new home and a new area, and they have not seen Edward in all this time ("Marilyn Monroe 2").
 Mickey has now developed a crush on Linda, who is obviously interested in him too, but Mickey does not know how to approach her and is embarrassed by her honesty to being attracted to him.
 During their journey to school Sammy, Mickey's older brother, pretends to be 14 to get a cheaper bus ticket.
 When he is confronted his violent nature becomes obvious; he swears violently at the driver, threatens him with a knife, steals some money and escapes.

-Eddie is suspended from his boarding school for refusing to give up his locket to a teacher.
+Edward is suspended from his boarding school for refusing to give up his locket to a teacher.
 Meanwhile, Mickey refuses to pay attention or co-operate during a class in his school, insulting the teacher, and is suspended.
 Linda is also suspended for defending him.
-When he returns home, Eddie refuses to tell Mrs. Lyons about the locket's contents, and when she takes it and sees the picture inside she panics, and immediately assumes it is a picture of Eddie.
+When he returns home, Edward refuses to tell Mrs. Lyons about the locket's contents, and when she takes it and sees the picture inside she panics, and immediately assumes it is a picture of Edward.
 She grows paranoid, having once thought she had buried the past by moving away, and questions Mrs. Johnstone's presence in their lives ("Secrets").
-Eddie and Mickey, now teenage and insecure, both reminisce over their blood brother status, and after seeing each other but not realising they are seeing their blood brother, think about how they wish they had the qualities the other guy has ("That Guy").
-After Mickey and Linda walk through a field in the countryside surrounding Skelmersdale, where Linda expresses her frustration at how Mickey has not yet asked her out, Mickey and Eddie meet by chance once again, discovering that they live near each other after both having moved from Liverpool.
-Eddie gives Mickey humorously inexperienced advice on how to talk to Linda, and invites him to watch a pornographic film with him to "see how it's done".
+Edward and Mickey, now teenage and insecure, both reminisce over their blood brother status, and after seeing each other but not realising they are seeing their blood brother, think about how they wish they had the qualities the other guy has ("That Guy").
+After Mickey and Linda walk through a field in the countryside surrounding Skelmersdale, where Linda expresses her frustration at how Mickey has not yet asked her out, Mickey and Edward meet by chance once again, discovering that they live near each other after both having moved from Liverpool.
+Edward gives Mickey humorously inexperienced advice on how to talk to Linda, and invites him to watch a pornographic film with him to "see how it's done".